 SCREEN: To be uploaded by Authors: In Overlay Plotting, select Plot Rings.
 Then, choose the plane to plot the rings and the density profile.

-After completing pairwise comparisons of cores using the CoreComparison toolbox, import the rings in RingIndicator [1], change the positions and the angles of the green bars, and export them again [2].

-SCREEN: To be uploaded by Authors: Importing rings in RingIndicator.

-SCREEN: To be uploaded by Authors: Changing the positions and the angles of the green bars and exporting them.

-After completing the RingIndicator section, select the text files to compare [1] and a screen displaying ring widths, as well as cross-dating or data statistical parameters such as Gleichlaüfigkeit (Gly-shlouf-ig-kite), or Spearman correlation between individual series will open [2].
+Once at least 2 cores have been indicated, open the CoreComparison toolbox for comparing the ring width series.
+Select the text files to compare and a screen displaying ring widths, as well as cross-dating and statistical parameters such as Gleichlaüfigkeit (Gly-chlouf-ig-kite), and Spearman correlation between individual series will open [1], then open a RingIndicator instance, to adjust the ring indications (green bars), and export them again [2].
 Authors: Please confirm that the pronunciation guide (red italics font) for Gleichlaüfigkeit is correct.

-SCREEN: To be uploaded by Authors: Selecting the text files to compare.

-SCREEN: To be uploaded by Authors: Shot of ring widths, cross-dating, and statistical data parameters between individual series.
+SCREEN: To be uploaded by Authors: Importing rings in CoreComparison by selecting the text files and compare the metrics such as GLK and correlation.
+Shot of ring widths, cross-dating, and statistical data parameters between individual series.

-To make changes in the ring indications, re-open RingIndicator, import data [1] and export the modified data and rings, and use the Refresh button in the CoreComparison module to view the changes [2].
+SCREEN: To be uploaded by Authors: Modifying the ring indications in RingIndicator (green bars) and exporting them again.
+Then maximize the CoreComparison screen and press the refresh button to re-evaluate the metrics.

-SCREEN: To be uploaded by Authors: Opening RingIndicator and importing the data.

-SCREEN: To be uploaded by Authors: Exporting modified data and rings, then clicking on the Refresh button.

 Next, select Plotting and Exporting, then Ring width to visualize the tree-ring width or TRW (T-R-W) data [1].
 Click Plotting and Exporting, then Export RW (R-W) Data to export TRW data in a spreadsheet or Tucson format [2].